JetBrains/amper/docs/Documentation.md

 ## Gradle-based projects

-The current Amper implementation is Gradle-based and is tested with Gradle 8.1.
-You need a `settings.gradle.kts` file and a `gradle/wrapper/` folders in the project root:
+> Gradle-based Amper is tested with Gradle 8.1.

+In a Gradle-based Amper you need a `settings.gradle.kts` file and a `gradle/wrapper/` folders in the project root:
 ```
 |-gradle/...
 |-src/